-The API is expected to have the following functionality:
+The API is expected to have at least the following functionality:

 Create a split rendering session: this call needs to provide information about the required capabilities and requirements on the split rendering server (such as location, time window, QoS, …), and the application that needs to run on the edge server.
 Depending on whether the Application or the Split Rendering Client will own the XR session, either a link to the XR session or a set of user preferences of the XR session are provided to the SR Client.
 The application may also provide the SR client with the relevant information to authenticate and authorize with the split rendering server.